Hatran Aramaic: Nominal morphology

 The distinction between the three states is apparent.
-As in Syriac, the masculine plural form of the emphatic state has the inflection -ē, written -’.
-The confusion of this form with that of the construct state may explain the constructions bn’ šmšbrk "sons of Š." and bn’ ddhwn "their cousins."
+As in Syriac, the masculine plural form of the emphatic state has the inflection -ē, written -ʾ.
+The confusion of this form with that of the construct state may explain the constructions bnʾ šmšbrk "sons of Š." and bnʾ ddhwn "their cousins."
 The absolute state is scarcely used: klbn "dogs" and dkyrn "(that they may be) remembered."

 Numbers

 The ancient Semitic construction, according to which the counted noun, in the plural, is preceded by a numeral in the construct state, with an inversion of genders, is attested by one inscription: tltt klbn "three dogs."
 This same construction has been discovered in Nabataean: tltt qysrym "the three Caesars."

 Syntax

 As in Syriac, the analytical construction of the noun complement is common.
-The use of the construct state appears to be limited to kinship terms and some adjectives: bryk’ ꜥh’.
-In the analytical construction, the definite noun is either in the emphatic state followed by d(y) (e.g. ṣlm’ dy ... "statue of ...", spr’ dy brmryn’ "the scribe of (the god) Barmarēn") or is marked by the anticipatory pronominal suffix (e.g. qnh dy rꜥ’ "creator of the earth," ꜥl ḥyyhy d ... ’ḥyhy "for the life of his brother," ꜥl zmth dy mn dy ... "against the hair (Syriac zemtā) of whomever ...").
-The complement of the object of the verb is also rendered analytically: ...l’ ldkrhy lnšr qb "do not make mention of N.", mn dy lqrhy lꜥdyn ktb’ "whoever reads this inscription."
+The use of the construct state appears to be limited to kinship terms and some adjectives: brykʾ ʿhʾ.
+In the analytical construction, the definite noun is either in the emphatic state followed by d(y) (e.g. ṣlmʾ dy ... "statue of ...", sprʾ dy brmrynʾ "the scribe of (the god) Barmarēn") or is marked by the anticipatory pronominal suffix (e.g. qnh dy rʿʾ "creator of the earth," ʿl ḥyyhy d ... ʾḥyhy "for the life of his brother," ʿl zmth dy mn dy ... "against the hair (Syriac zemtā) of whomever ...").
+The complement of the object of the verb is also rendered analytically: ...lʾ ldkrhy lnšr qb "do not make mention of N.", mn dy lqrhy lʿdyn ktbʾ "whoever reads this inscription."

-Likewise, the particle d(y) can have a simple declarative meaning: ...l’ lmr dy dkyr lṭb "(a curse against whomever) does not say, 'may he be well remembered'" which can be compared with l’ lmr dy dkyr.
+Likewise, the particle d(y) can have a simple declarative meaning: ...lʾ lmr dy dkyr lṭb "(a curse against whomever) does not say, 'may he be well remembered'" which can be compared with lʾ lmr dy dkyr.